-The lagoon is unlined and formerly received treated wastewater from the USEC Recirculating Cooling Water (RCW) Treatment Facility (C-616).
-The C-616 facility previously treated RCW, which contained hexavalent chromium ( $Cr^{+6}$ ).
+The lagoon is unlined and formerly received treated wastewater from the Recirculating Cooling Water (RCW) Treatment Facility (C-616).
+The C-616 facility previously treated RCW, which contained hexavalent chromium (Cr+6).
 Hexavalent chromium use as a corrosion inhibitor in RCW was discontinued in the early 1990s.
 In 1998, USEC deleased this facility back to DOE and rerouted the RCW to the C-616-F Lagoon, bypassing the C-616-E Sludge Lagoon.
 This lagoon contains sludge and water from the C-616 RCW Treatment Facility.
-The sludge and water contain trivalent chromium ( $Cr^{+3}$ ) left from $Cr^{+6}$ reduction/treatment at C-616.
+The sludge and water contain trivalent chromium (Cr+3) left from Cr+6 reduction/treatment at C-616.
 The potential for release from this facility comes with a degradation of the lagoon walls through erosion or damage.
-Releases from this lagoon would travel through DOE KPDES Outfall 001.
+Releases from this lagoon would travel through KPDES Outfall 001.

 C-616-E Chromium Sludge Lagoon BMP.
-The heavy metals (Cr $^{+3}$ ) that constitute the major potential pollutant from this facility do not readily migrate to groundwater.
+The heavy metals (Cr+3) that constitute the major potential pollutant from this facility do not readily migrate to groundwater.
 Overflow from the lagoon discharges into the C-616-F lagoon which discharges to Outfall 001.
 This lagoon is inspected at least annually to ensure integrity of the structure of the lagoon.

-2.4.14 C-616-F Phosphate Sludge Lagoon (USEC Leased)
+2.4.14 C-616-F Phosphate Sludge Lagoon

-Blowdown from each of the USEC cooling towers is routed to a common line and piped to C-616-F. The purpose of the facility is to reduce the phosphates concentration discharged from the RCW system.
+The cooling towers are piped to C-616-F. The purpose of the C-616-F facility is to reduce the phosphates concentration discharged from the cooling tower adjacent to the C-600 facility.
 Phosphate treatment is accomplished by precipitation in a clarifier.
 The effluent from the clarifier is discharged to the C-616-F sludge lagoon.
 The lagoon has a 26,000,000-gal capacity and a retention time of approximately 60 days.
-The lagoon also receives effluents from the North-South Diversion Ditch.
+The lagoon also receives effluents from the North-South Diversion Ditch, which receives storm water and wastewaters from the central part of PGDP.

 C-616-F Phosphate Sludge Lagoon BMPs.
-The lagoon is inspected daily by USEC operations personnel.
-They look for any releases, blockage, or unusual conditions.
-The lagoon is sampled on a monthly basis for all KPDES parameters associated with Outfall 001.
-The results of that sampling effort are examined each month by LATA Kentucky to insure that discharges from the lagoon meet KPDES discharge criteria.
+The lagoon is inspected routinely for any releases, blockage, or unusual conditions.
 Carbon dioxide is fed to the effluent of the lagoon to control pH as necessary to comply with KPDES permit limits.